KelvinEsiri/SubscriptionService/README.md

-# StrivoLabsSubscriptionService
+# SubscriptionService

-This project was developed as part of the Strivo Labs Backend Developer Task.
-It provides a subscription management service built with C# and .NET 9, implementing clean architecture principles and RESTful API design.
+This project provides a subscription management service built with C# and .NET 9, implementing clean architecture principles and RESTful API design.

 ## Overview
 A simple C# .NET API with MySQL for managing subscriptions.